smatechnologies/opcon-docs/docs/events/types.md

 :::info More Info

-For IBM i, visit the following section in the **IBM i LSAM** online help: [Adding New Schedule Frequencies](../Files/UI/Enterprise-Manager/Adding-Schedule-Frequencies.md#Adding_New_Schedule_Frequency)
+For IBM i, visit the following section in the **IBM i LSAM** online help: [Overview of Job Tracking](https://help.smatechnologies.com/opcon/agents/ibm-i/job-tracking/overview#overview-of-job-tracking)

 For z/OS, visit the following section in the **Concepts** online help: [Tracking Externally Submitted Batch Job Events in OpCon](../job-types/zos.md#Tracking)